udacity/RoboND-DeepLearning-Project/README.md

 ```
 $ python train.py my_amazing_model.h5
 ```
-After the trianing run has completed, your model will be stored in the `data/weights` directory as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file.
+After the training run has completed, your model will be stored in the `data/weights` directory as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file.

 ### Predicting on the Validation Set and Evaluating the Results ###
 **Prerequisites**